 Will a legal name change certificate issued in one country be accepted in the other?

-It is up to each organization as to what documents they will accept.
-As this is not a common name change request we haven’t researched each organization’s requirements with name change certificates issued abroad.
-Australian government departments and financial institutions are most stringent and usually request an Australian legal name change certificate, unless an updated Australian passport can be presented at the same time.
-Smaller commercial organisations can be more flexible, especially if you can also provide photo ID reflecting your new name.
+It is up to each organisation as to what documents they will accept.
+This is not a common name change request so we have not researched each organisation’s requirements using name change certificates issued abroad.
+Australian government departments and financial institutions are the most stringent and usually request an Australian legal name change certificate.
+Smaller commercial organisations can be more flexible, especially if you also provide a photo ID reflecting your new name.

 Generally speaking, Australian organisations tend to be stricter than New Zealand ones, so if you have many records to update in Australia, you may consider lodging your name change application in Australia.

 Still not sure where to register your name change?

 This is a decision for you to make and we can’t provide any further advice from what appears on the page.
 It makes sense to register your name change in the country where you intend to reside for the foreseeable future, or where you hold the majority of records that will need updating.
 Customers may need to apply for a legal name change in both countries to get all records across both Australia and New Zealand updated into the same name.
 If you need to lodge 2 legal name change applications there are no cost savings or different procedures to follow.

 We are unable to advise you which country you should lodge your legal name change application in for your particular situation as we are not legal experts.
 You should make your own decision based on your personal situation.

 If you decide to change names in Australia, our service will save you hours!
 It’s free to browse our database.
 Receive personalised and ready to send forms, letters and emails for hundreds of Australian organisations.
 In most cases, you will need certified copies of your certificate, so our certified kit is ideal if you don’t have time to find a JP.